-In 2017, the Commission completed work on updates to the hazard mitigation plans for Racine, Kenosha, and Washington Counties; and continued work on updating the hazard mitigation plan for the City of Milwaukee.
-In addition, the Commission began assisting the Milwaukee Metropolitan Sewerage District (MMSD) in preparing a resilience plan for the MMSD service area by providing socioeconomic data and relevant information from key regional plans.
+In 2018, the Commission began work on an update to the hazard mitigation plan for Ozaukee County and continued work on updating the hazard mitigation plan for the City of Milwaukee.
+In addition, the Commission continued to support the Milwaukee Metropolitan Sewerage District (MMSD) in preparing a resilience plan for the MMSD service area by providing socioeconomic data and relevant information from key regional plans as well as document review.
 MMSD is undertaking the Resilience Plan to develop a coordinated approach for managing external systemic risks.